ramseylab/ldnh/README.md

 # What does this package do?

 The `ldnh` package processes square-wave voltammetry data (i.e., "voltammograms") to produce, for each voltammgram, a value measuring the magnitude of the analyte peak in the voltammogram (i.e., the "signal" value).
 The package reads in the voltammogram data via an Excel spreadsheet and saves the results in two Excel spreadsheets and in two PDF plot files.
+The `ldnh` package is named for LDNH, an acronym for the four-step analysis method that the package implements: *Log-transform*, *De-tilt*, *Normalize*, and *Hessian* estimation of the signal.

 # Requirements